3SSF/payphone-selfbot/README.md

 4. asynchronous execution - Anything after initialization, must be asynchronous to prevent delays.
 5. descriptive function names - Any functions that are added, must have descriptive names that are easy to understand.
 6. descriptive variable names - Same thing as functions, but with variables.
-7. linux first - Linux goes first before any other operating systems for compatibility, so any compatibility changes must not hinder any features available on Linux.
-8. NO DO WINDOWS.